 Global Convention

-In November 2019, the Global Convention on the Recognition of Qualifications concerning Higher Education was adopted by UNESCO’s General Conference, making it the first legally binding United Nations treaty on higher education.
+In November 2019, the Global Convention on the Recognition of Qualifications concerning Higher Education was adopted by UNESCO’s General Conference, making it the first legally binding United Nations treaty on Higher Education.

 What is the Global Convention?

 The Global Convention on the Recognition of Qualifications concerning Higher Education is a binding agreement.
-It joins the ranks of other UNESCO conventions, such as the cultural conventions and the convention against doping in sport.
+It joins the ranks of other UNESCO conventions, such as the cultural conventions and the Convention against Doping in Sport.

-What are the benefits of this future Convention and how will it help students?
+What are the benefits of this future Convention, and how will it help students?

 What exactly is UNESCO’s role?

-UNESCO will be the Secretariat of the mechanism to ensure and monitor the implementation of the Convention’s text (“Intergovernmental Conference of Parties”).
-This implementation mechanism body will meet every two years and will provide guidance (recommendations, guidelines and good practices) to the countries committed to the Convention.
+UNESCO will serve as the Secretariat of the mechanism to ensure and monitor the implementation of the Convention’s text, specifically the Intergovernmental Conference of Parties.
+This implementation mechanism body will convene every two years to provide guidance, including recommendations, guidelines, and best practices, to countries committed to the Convention.

 How will the Convention contribute to more inclusive higher education systems?